Statute: International law

 The term "statute" is also used to refer to an International treaty that establishes an institution, such as the Statute of the European Central Bank, a protocol to the international courts as well, such as the Statute of the International Court of Justice and the Rome Statute of the International Criminal Court.
 "Statute" is also another word for law.
 The term was adapted from England in about the 18th century.

 Autonomy statute

 In the autonomous communities of Spain, an autonomy statute is a legal document similar to the constitution of a federated state, save that it is enacted by the national legislature, rather than the autonomous community it governs.
 The autonomy statutes in Spain have the rank of ley orgánica (organic law), a category of special legislation reserved for the main institutions and issues and mentioned in the constitution (the highest ranking legal instrument in Spain).
 Leyes orgánicas rank between the constitution and ordinary laws.
 The name was chosen, among others, to avoid confusion with the term constitution (i.e. the Spanish constitution of 1978).

+Organizational statutes

+The by-laws of some universities, particularly in the United Kingdom, are termed statutes.
+Revision of these normally requires permission from the Privy Council.
+An episcopal conference of national Catholic bishops is required by canon law to adopt statutes which govern its functions and operations.